klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ### Deploy & Run <a id="deploy-and-run"></a>

-If the contract is compiled, select the KLAY icon (A) in the Icon Panel to deploy it.
+If the contract is compiled, select the Klaytn icon (A) in the Icon Panel to deploy it.

 ![](img/klaytn-ide/12_ide_deploy.png)

-ou can set the environment for the contract deployment in the dropdown menu (B).
+You can set the environment for the contract deployment in the dropdown menu (B).

 ![](img/klaytn-ide/13_ide_env.png)

 - Baobab: Klaytn testnet.
 You will be connected to the Klaytn public node.
 - Cypress: Klaytn mainnet.
 You will be connected to the Klaytn public node.
 - Injected Web3: Klaytn IDE will be connected to the Web3 Provider provided by extensions like MetaMask.
-- Web3 Provider: Customize a node where you will deploy the contract.
+- Web3 Provider: You can specify the endpoint of a node where you will deploy the contract.

 #### Account <a id="account"></a>

-You can import the contracts from the respective deployment environment (C).
+You can import accounts from the respective deployment environment (C).
 For example, if you selected Injected Web3, you can use your MetaMask account.

 #### Gas Limit <a id="gas-limit"></a>

-In Gas Limit (D), you can set the maximum amount of gas to be used to call the contract functions.
+In Gas Limit (D), you can set the amount of gas to be used to call the contract functions.
+If the given gas is not enough to execute the contract functions, it will result in an out-of-gas failure.
+If the given gas is too big, you may end up spending more KLAY than you expected due to wrong execution of your code.
+Also, the transaction will be rejected if the gas requires more KLAY than what your account has.

 #### Value <a id="value"></a>